 - Fold in the thawed whipped topping.
 Spread the mixture into an even layer over the cooled crust.
 Refrigerate for 1 hour to set.

-- In a large bowl, combine the Jell-O and the boiling water.
+- While the cheesecake layer chills, in a large bowl, combine the Jell-O and the boiling water.
 Whisk by hand for 1 to 2 minutes until the Jell-O is fully dissolved.
 Set aside to cool to room temperature for about 1 hour.

 - Meanwhile, hull the strawberries and slice them into ¼-inch thick pieces.

-- Once the cream cheese filling is set, carefully lay the strawberries over top of it, overlapping them slightly.
+- Once the cream cheese filling has cooled for 1 hour, carefully lay the strawberries over top of it, overlapping them slightly.
 Slowly pour the cooled Jell-O mixture over the strawberries.
 Refrigerate for 4 to 6 hours until the Jell-O is firmly set.
 Slice and serve.

 Notes

-- For clean, neat slices of strawberry pretzel salad, run a sharp knife under hot water and wipe it dry before slicing.
+- For clean, neat slices, run a sharp knife under hot water and wipe it dry before slicing.
 Wipe off the knife between cuts and run it under hot water occasionally if slicing several pieces.

 Leave a Reply